 Right to Buy Mortgages

 Right to Buy mortgages work in the same way as typical residential mortgages.
-In fact, anyone purchasing their council house through a Right to Buy scheme has access to the same mortgage deals as anyone else.
+In fact, anyone purchasing their council house through the Right to Buy scheme has access to the same mortgage deals as anyone else.

 The amount you can borrow will depend on several things.
 This includes the value of the property and your deposit size.
 There will also be various affordability criteria, such as your income and credit history.